theleokul/python-neural-nets-course/fraud_classification_project/README.md

      http://localhost:5000
 ```

-`curl` command actually is very simple but popular tool for lightweight networking.
+`curl` command is actually very simple but a popular tool for a lightweight networking.
 Of course, there are great alternatives: `http` for example.

 If you prefer to have graphical interface to test your web server, **Postman** is a great option. (https://www.postman.com/)

-There are a lot of tutorials with these software pieces.
+There are a lot of tutorials about these software pieces.